glimmer16/UniAlignment/README.md

 ```

 ## 🙏 Acknowledgement
-This repo is mainly based on [DualDiffusion](https://github.com/zijieli-Jlee/Dual-Diffusion).
-We also refer to [SD3](https://stability.ai/news/stable-diffusion-3-medium).
+This repo is mainly based on [DualDiffusion](https://github.com/zijieli-Jlee/Dual-Diffusion) and [SD3](https://stability.ai/news/stable-diffusion-3-medium).

 Thanks to the original authors for their excellent work!